Morwenn/cpp-sort/docs/Measures-of-presortedness.md

 auto inv = cppsort::indirect_adapter(cppsort::probe::inv);
 ```

 All measures of presortedness live in the subnamespace `cppsort::probe`.
-Even though all of them are available in their own header, it is possible to include all of them at once with the following include:
+Even though all of them are available in their own header, it is still possible to include all of them at once with the following include:

 ```cpp
 #include <cpp-sort/probes.h>